99designs/gqlgen/docs/content/config.md

 # instead of generating receiver methods of the execution context.
 # use_function_syntax_for_execution_context: true

+# Optional: set to true to enable subscription context propagation.
+# When enabled, all subscription resolvers return (<-chan graphql.Event[T], error)
+# instead of (<-chan T, error), matching @subscriptionContext without annotating each field.
+# This enables per-event tracing and metadata propagation through the ctx passed
+# to AroundResponses interceptors.
+# Default: false (disabled for backward compatibility)
+# subscription_context_field: false

 # Optional: set build tags that will be used to load packages
 # go_build_tags:
 #  - private